NaserJamal/simple-ocr/levels/04-element-detection/README.md

 ### Why the Resizing Mechanism?

-The image preprocessing approach (from `form_fields.py`) was preserved because:
+The image preprocessing approach was designed because:

 1. **Prevents VLM preprocessing**: By providing a fixed-size square canvas, we avoid unpredictable resizing by the VLM
 2. **Maintains aspect ratio**: Original document proportions are preserved
 3. **Predictable coordinates**: Makes coordinate transformation more reliable
-4. **Improved accuracy**: Reduces distortion that could affect layout detection
+4. **Improved accuracy**: Reduces distortion that could affect element detection

 ### Coordinate System